WWII OPERATIONS ON THE DUTCH ANTILLES AND IN THE CARIBBEAN

 On May 10, 1940 the Netherlands were attacked by Germany and quickly occupied.
 In the West the Dutch Antilles and Surinam were still free.
 But the defense of the West was in a bad condition.

 Seven German ships, at anchor in Antilles ports were confiscated, although the crews tried to set them afire.
 German inhabitants of Surinam and the Antilles were immediately seen as suspects, arrested on May 10 1940 and interned, regardless of their political sympathies, even German Jewish refugees.
-On the Antilles they were transported to Bonaire.
-Curacao and Aruba had a much larger economy with a number of large oil refineries and from fear for sabotage Bonaire was chosen.
+On the Antilles they were arrested and transported to Bonaire.
+Curaçao and Aruba had an economy with a number of large oil refineries and from fear for sabotage Bonaire was chosen.
 At first schools were used, later a prison camp was built near the west coast.
-(After the war this camp was converted to the first Divi hotel on Bonaire) On May 11, 1940 some 180 French soldiers arrived on Aruba and on May 13 some 800 British soldiers on Curacao.
+(After the war this camp was converted to the first Divi hotel on Bonaire) On May 11, 1940 some 180 French soldiers arrived on Aruba and on May 13 some 800 British soldiers on Curaçao.
 Their aim was the protection of the oil refineries.
 These were considered crucially important for the processing of Venezuelan crude to petrol for the Allies.

 The production of bauxite in Surinam was also enormously expanded, as this material is crucial for aircraft manufacturing.
 Between 1940 and 1943 Surinam provided 60% of the American bauxite needs.
 The Americans feared an attack from neighboring French Guyana, which had chosen the Vichy side or from Brazil with its large German population.
 And a German seaborne attack by means of submarines was not ruled out.
 Mid 1941 American reconnaissance flights were regularly made, often without previous notification to the Dutch Governor.
 Protests were sent, often followed by American apologies.
 All the while both Western Governors were apprehensive about the weak defenses and especially the Surinam Governor Kielstra warned Colonial Secretary Welter of the Dutch Government in exile in London.
 Welter approached the Americans about this problem, causing dismay for Governor Kielstra who wanted to remain independent, only accountable to the Dutch Queen.
 In September 1941 the Americans offered to send armed forces to Surinam, startling the rest of the Dutch Government and Kielstra, but a refusal could not be justified.
 The first 100 American soldiers arrived November 1941 in Surinam growing eventually to 2,000 men.
 Also 150 men of the Dutch Princess Irene Brigade trained in the USA were sent to Surinam.

-October 1941 relations improved and American aircraft regularly landed among others on Hato airfield at Curacao.
+October 1941 relations improved and American aircraft regularly landed among others on Hato airfield at Curaçao.
 Early 1942 6 American aircraft arrived and started patrolling from the Antilles the Caribbean.
 Americans and aircraft were stationed on Aruba, the runway of Dakota airfield was lengthened and resurfaced.
 At the airfield large camouflaged shelters were built for the American aircraft.
 The surrounding area was closed off with barbed wire and guarded by American soldiers.
 The main road from Oranjestad to San Nicolas had to be rerouted owing to the expansion of the airfield.
-Hato airfield on Curacao was also greatly modernized and in the Second World War Hato became one of the most important and busy airfields in the Caribbean.
-The West Indies branch of KLM maintained in 1942 a twice weekly service to Miami with Lockheed Lodestars instead of DC-3’s.
+Hato airfield on Curaçao was also greatly modernized and in the Second World War Hato became one of the most important and busy airfields in the Caribbean.
+The West Indies branch of KLM maintained from mid 1943 a regular service to Miami.

-The runway of the small airfield on Bonaire was also enlarged.
+The runway of the small airfield on Bonaire that was operational from May 1936 was also enlarged.
 In Surinam Zanderij airfield was much enlarged and Pan American Airways started a regular service.

-Near Curacao South of Anna Bay of Willemstad the CSM tanker Rafaela was torpedoed at 4.00 AM on the same February 16 1942.
+Near Curaçao South of Anna Bay of Willemstad the CSM tanker Rafaela was torpedoed at 4.00 AM on the same February 16, 1942.
 The Anna Bay was reached but then the ship broke in two.
-The Fokker aircraft called “Snip” stationed at Hato started immediately and attacked a German submarine with two bombs.
+The Fokker F.XVIII Oriol stationed at Hato that had a military role was in maintenance.
+So the civilian KLM WIB Fokker F.XVIII “Snip” stationed at Hato got its passenger seats removed and a marine alerted and a few loose depth charges loaded.
+The Snip was send up in the air to search and possibly attack the German submarines but to no avail.

 In the first weeks of the German submarine operations no less than 21 Allied ships were sunk.
 The Antilles refineries were relatively unprotected, a serious risk as they were of strategic importance.
 In the following periods some protective measures were quickly undertaken such as placing of anti-torpedo netting in front of the port and flying aircraft patrols.
-On Curacao at Fort Nassau an American detachment was encamped and modern armament was installed on the east wall.
+Near the Curaçao water fort an American detachment was encamped and modern armament was installed on the east wall.
 In Riffort near Anna Bay military were stationed and anti-aircraft guns installed on the walls.
 Near Caracas Bay at Fort Beekenburg a pilot vessel stationed with depth charges on board to protect the oil refineries.
 Later guns were placed and an anti-torpedo net.
 On Aruba guns were also installed, near the coastal gun battery Juana Morto.

 In March 1942 the Aeroclub flying club on Aruba was founded and their first aircraft was a Piper Cub (PJ-AFA) financed by the members.
 Other airplanes were also used, for instance a Porterfield.
 In 1943 the club received two Aeronca aircraft, ordered by the Dutch Government.
 They became only available in September 1943.